 \subsubsection{Dataset and Metric}

 The experiments in this paper are conducted on MS COCO dataset~\cite{lin-et-al:coco} and BDD100K dataset~\cite{bdd100k}.
 MS COCO dataset is a large-scale dataset for multiple computer vision tasks.
 For object detection, MS COCO has the annotations of bounding boxes with 80 object categories.
-We randomly select 1000 samples as the source images and 8 target objects in different classes to conduct the targeted attack experiments.
-For each class, we randomly choose one sample which contains the corresponding target object as the guided image.
-In addition to MS COCO dataset, we also evaluate the proposed attack method on BDD100K dataset.
-BDD100K is a large-scale diverse driving dataset which has the annotations of bounding boxes with 10 object categories.
-Similarly, we randomly select 1000 samples as the source images and 6 target objects in different classes.
-For each class, we also choose one sample which contains the corresponding target object as the guided image.
+We randomly select 1000 samples as the victim images and 8 target objects in different classes to conduct the targeted attack experiments.
+For each class, we randomly choose one sample that contains the corresponding target object as the guided image.
+In addition to the MS COCO dataset, we also evaluate the proposed attack method on the BDD100K dataset.
+BDD100K is a large-scale diverse driving dataset that has the annotations of bounding boxes with 10 object categories.
+Similarly, we randomly select 1000 samples as the victim images and 6 target objects in different classes.
+For each class, we also choose one sample that contains the corresponding target object as the guided image.
 Fig. 3 shows part of the guided images containing the target objects.

 Following~\cite{cai}, we use the success rate (SR) to evaluate the performance of attack methods.
 It is defined as the percentage of successful attacks that the adversarial example obtained after training can precisely mislead the detector to predict the target object.
 Concretely, SR is calculated as,